investigator

 short bio

-Scheufele is an elected member of the American Academy of Arts and Sciences, the German National Academy of Science and Engineering, and a fellow of the American Association for the Advancement of Science Wisconsin Academy of Sciences, Arts & Letters.
-Scheufele is also an elected fellow of the and the International Communication Association, and a lifetime associate of the U.S. National Research Council.
+He is an elected member of the American Academy of Arts and Sciences, the German National Academy of Science and Engineering, and the Wisconsin Academy of Sciences, Arts & Letters.
+Scheufele is also an elected fellow of the American Academy of Political & Social Science, the American Association for the Advancement of Science, and the International Communication Association, and a lifetime associate of the U.S. National Research Council.

-Over the course of his career, Scheufele has held fellowships or visiting appointments at a number of other universities, including Harvard University, the University of Pennsylvania, the Technische Universität Dresden, the Ludwig-Maximilians-Universität München, the Westfälische Wilhelms-Universität Münster, and - most recently - the Universität Wien.
+Over the course of his career, he has held professorships, fellowships, or visiting appointments at a number of other universities, including Cornell University, Harvard University, the University of Pennsylvania, the Technische Universität Dresden, the Ludwig-Maximilians-Universität München, the Westfälische Wilhelms-Universität Münster, and - most recently - the Universität Wien.

 research

-Scheufele is author or co-author of over 250 articles and monographs, and one of the most widely-cited experts globally across a variety of research fields, including misinformation, science communication, health communication, and science & technology policy.
+Scheufele is author or co-author of over 300 articles and monographs, and one of the most widely-recognized experts globally across a variety of research areas, including misinformation, science communicationhealth communication, and science & technology policy.

-Extramural support for Scheufele's research program comes from a wide variety of public and private funders, including the National Science Foundation, the U.S. Department of Agriculture, the John Templeton Foundation, Rita Allen Foundation, the Gordon and Betty Moore Foundation, and the U.S. Department of Energy.
+Extramural support for Scheufele's research program comes from a wide variety of public and private funders, including the National Science Foundation, the U.S. Department of Agriculture, the John Templeton Foundation, Rita Allen Foundation, the Gordon and Betty Moore Foundation, the Hopewell Fund, and the U.S. Department of Energy.

 public scholarship and service